In 2020 Terrell moved from his home state of Illinois to California in hopes of starting a new career and new life. But COVID changed all of that.

 Terrell found himself alone in a new state with no job and no plan B. Looking to fill the void of being lost and with no direction, Terrell found himself with out-of-control spending habits and addicted to cocaine.
 “I didn’t grow up doing drugs,” he said.
 “My high school years were good.
 I had a great childhood.”

 Even with no history of drug use, the addiction to cocaine took over and led him to homelessness.
 While looking for a meal and a place to stay, Terrell found help through Food on Foot, a program that feeds and clothes the homeless.
-They directed him to the San Fernando Valley Rescue Mission.
+They directed him to the Rescue Mission Alliance San Fernando Valley.
 They told him about the program being Christian based and that got Terrell’s attention.
 “I grew up going to church with my family,” he said.

 When Terrell showed up to the Mission’s men’s program, Renewed Hope, he came with just the clothes on his back and a few things in his pockets.
 “When Terrell arrived he barely spoke a word,” said Hayden Roush, program manager.
 “He seemed to be so lost in his life journey, he didn’t know where to begin whenever he was asked to open up.”